This tab consists of a grid containing:

 This type of administrator has access to all modules except those in which super-administrator access (admin account) is required.

 There can only be one super-administrator with the following characteristics:

 |Administrator for temporary accounts||This type of administrator can only manage temporary accounts defined on the firewall (creating, modifying and deleting).|

-|Administrator with access to private data||This type of administrator can access all logs by clicking on Logs: limited access in order to enable the Logs: full access privilege without having to enter an access code to view private data.|
+|Administrator with access to private data||This type of administrator can access all logs by clicking on Restricted access to logs in order to enable the Full access to logs (private data) privilege without having to enter an access code to view private data.|

 The icons in the table mean:

 - : All privileges have been assigned.